dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 Just like the **Symbol Wizard**, this tool is also for you to quickly create schematic library symbols.

-Using the **Symbol Wizard** you can just create generic symbols but how can you quickly and easily create symbols like these?
+Using the **Symbol Wizard** you can only create generic symbols but how can you quickly and easily create symbols like these?

 ![](images/073_Schematic_GroupSymbol.png)